Chhoila: A Fire-Grilled Delicacy from the Newar Community

 “Samay baji is especially prepared in the full moon of Ashoj month [mid-September and mid-October] on the days leading to Dussehra.
 The chhoila prepared for this specific platter on this full moon day is called chhoila baji,” says Kabita.

-Chhoila is offered as bhog to household and ancestral deities, as well as gods like Bhairav or Durga for protection.
+Chhoila is offered as bhog to households and ancestral deities, as well as gods like Bhairav or Durga for protection.
 In most cases, the offering is usually done at the family shrine or sometimes at the local temple, depending on the household’s tradition.
 It is also served as bhog at Kirtipur’s Bagh Bhairab Temple.

 Chhoila plays a central role in Kirtipur’s most important festival, the Indrayani Jatra, a chariot festival dedicated to the goddess Indrayani.
 Other major occasions for making chhoila include birthdays, and the festival of Makara Sankranti.